Projected job growth from 2019-29 for physician assistants is 31 percent, much faster than average for all occupations.

 - Our own clinical coordinator works with students to select clerkships that best suit individual interests and goals.

-- All core faculty members continue to practice in various areas of medicine and bring their clinical experience into the classroom.
+- Core faculty members continue to practice in various areas of medicine and bring their clinical experience into the classroom.

 Hands-on Service Learning Experience